-Comment: This amendment would operate to avoid overburdening Senators unnecessarily.
+Comment: This amendment would operate to avoid overburdening Senators unnecessarily ?- especially since it is proposed that their number be reduced.

-d.
+f.
 THAT THE CURRENT ARTICLE I BE DELETED AND THAT THE FOLLOWING BE SUBSTITUTED THEREFORE AS AN APPENDIX:

 Oakland University, originally established by the Board of Trustees of Michigan State University in 1957, was granted independent status in 1970 as a baccalaureate institution in accordance with a joint act of the Michigan Legislature which is quoted in its entirety as follows: